penrose/penrose/tutorial/tutorial.md

 So we highly encourage you to add that line in just so no labels go missing. :)

 ### COMPILE
-Now it's time to see all of our hardwork! (drumroll 🥁) To compile your Penrose programs (more detailed description [here](https://github.com/penrose/penrose/wiki/Getting-started)), you need
+Now it's time to see all of our hardwork! (drumroll please 🥁) To compile your Penrose programs (more detailed description [here](https://github.com/penrose/penrose/wiki/Getting-started)), you need
 * two terminals opened both at the penrose root directory
 * run `yarn start` in one to get the browser window to pop out
-* run `roger watch NAME.sub NAME.sty NAME.dsl` to send the files over to the server
+* run `roger watch twosets.sub twosets.sty setTheory.dsl` to send the files over to the server
 * Refresh!